nibblesnbits/my-portfolio/conv/book.md

 That was fine.

 If she’d forgotten, it must not have been hers to carry.
-And if it had been beautiful, someone else would remember it.
+If it had been beautiful, someone else would remember it.
 That was how beauty worked, wasn’t it?

 The wind curled past her whiskers, carrying a thread of old warmth—rosemary bread, thunder before it rains, a blanket being tucked too tightly.